Soham2212004/AI-Agents/README.md

 **Use Case:** Essential for Python developers who need quick access to language documentation and version migration assistance.

+### 4. CodeSage_AI

+An AI-powered code enhancement assistant that automates the process of analyzing source code files and enriching them with meaningful comments.
+Built using n8n workflows and Gemini AI.

+**Key Features:**
+- Automatically fetches code files (e.g., `.py`, `.json`, `.tsx`, `.jsx`, etc.) from designated OneDrive folders
+- Sends each file to Gemini AI to intelligently add line-by-line or block-level comments
+- Preserves the original file name and extension after enhancement
+- Processes each file one by one to ensure reliable and accurate results
+- Uploads the enhanced files into a separate OneDrive folder for easy tracking and backup
+- Works fully automated — no user input required during the process

+**Use Case:** Ideal for developers, tech educators, and software teams looking to improve code clarity, documentation quality, and collaboration.
+Perfect for onboarding new team members, creating annotated codebases, or cleaning up legacy projects without manually reviewing each file.

 ## 🔜 Coming Soon

 More specialized AI agents are under development!
 Stay tuned for additional tools that will help automate and enhance your business processes.